Kennedy Stith of Alexandria, Ky., didn’t just read 1,000 Books Before Kindergarten. She read 1,000 books before she even turned 3.

 This month in “Connections“:

 We are proud to offer over 20 story times each week!
-Spring 2017 story times are the week of Jan.
-9 through the week of April 17.
+Take a look at our story times for June and July.
 Read more

 If you love Pinterest and DIY, be sure to register for one of our wonderful craft programs.
 You’ll learn something new, it’s free and you might make some new friends!
 Read more